East Midlands house price winners and losers

 Picture credit: Ryan Grice

-On average house prices in the East Midlands decreased by 1.2% or £2,930 over the last month.
+On average house prices in the East Midlands increased by 0.3% or £740 over the last month.

 East Midlands average house prices by local authority

-We show in the chart below the average house prices for every local authority across the East Midlands.
+We show in the graph below the average house prices for every local authority across the East Midlands:

 The three most expensive areas for house prices in the East Midlands are: